MicrosoftDocs/microsoft-style-guide/styleguide/accessibility/colors-patterns-text-graphics-design.md

 and graphs.
 Remember that high-contrast personalization themes in Windows alter text color.

-**Don’t hard-code colors.
-They can become illegible in high-contrast themes.**
+**Don’t hard-code colors**.
+They can become illegible in high-contrast themes.

-**Don’t use low-contrast or hard-to-read color combinations, such as light green and white or red and green.**
+**Don’t use low-contrast or hard-to-read color combinations**, such as light green and white or red and green.

 **Don’t use screens or tints in art.**

-**Don’t use screened or shaded backgrounds, watermarks, or other images behind text.
-Reduced contrast makes text harder to read and hinders screen readers.**
+**Don’t use screened or shaded backgrounds, watermarks, or other images behind text**.
+Reduced contrast makes text harder to read and hinders screen readers.